greninja/greninja/README.md

 ## Hi there 👋

-I have a solid foundation in research 🧪, with some experience building softwares 💻 as well under my belt.
+I have a strong foundation in research 🧪, with some experience building softwares 💻 as well under my belt.
 I recently earned my Master’s degree in Computer Science from UBC (Vancouver), where my work  focused on trustworthy machine learning, leading to a Spotlight acceptance at NeurIPS'24 [(Link)](https://nips.cc/virtual/2024/poster/95529).
 For more details on my background and projects, visit my webpage (link on the left).

 As I move forward in my career, I’m excited to transition into an industry-focused role as a software or machine learning engineer.
 I’m particularly drawn to early to mid-stage startups where I can contribute to meaningful growth.
 I highly value a strong, dynamic founding team and a culture that promotes both personal and professional development.
 I’m open to exploring different domains, as long as the product and roadmap are compelling, the team is solid, and there’s significant opportunity for learning and growth.
 If you think I’d be a great fit, feel free to reach out!